Mir Shoaib Nosherwani: Career

-He contested the 2024 general elections as a Pakistan Muslim League (N) candidate from PB-33 Kharan.
-He secured 11,207 votes while the runner-up was Sanaullah Baloch of Balochistan National Party (Mengal) who secured 9,050 votes.
+Mir Shoaib Nosherwani contested the 2024 general elections as a Pakistan Muslim League (N) candidate from the PB-33 Kharan constituency.
+He secured 11,207 votes, defeating his closest rival, Sanaullah Baloch of Balochistan National Party (Mengal) who received 9,050 votes.

-He was elected in the 2002 general elections from Kharan.
-He got 7476 votes while the runner-up was Muhammad Ashraf of National party who secured 5248 votes.
-Later in 2004 he took oath as interior minister Balochistan and continued his work till 2007.
+Nosherwani was first elected to the Provincial Assembly of Balochistan in the 2002 general elections from Kharan.
+He secured 7476 votes while the runner-up was Muhammad Ashraf of National party who secured 5248 votes.
+In 2004, he was appointed Provincial Minister for Home affairs of Balochistan, a position he held until 2007.

-Mir Shoaib Nosherwani re-elected to the provincial assembly of balochistan as a candidate of PML-Q from constituency PB-46 Kharan in the 2008 general elections.He secured 6473 votes while the runner-up was Lt.General (R) Abdul Qadir Baloch who secured 5054 votes and lost.
+Mir Shoaib Nosherwani re-elected to the Provincial Assembly of Balochistan in the 2008 general elections as a candidate of PML-Q from constituency PB-46 Kharan.
+He secured 6473, defeating Lt.General (R) Abdul Qadir Baloch who secured 5054 votes.